andreas0x41/coding-tutorial-obsidian/content/Python/1 General/2 Output.md

 ## Print without Any Arguments

-If you don't give any value to the print function, it will not print anything, but still make a new line.
+If call the print function without any arguments, it will not print anything, but still make a new line.

 ```python
 print(1) # -> 1